We’re just back from a blustery, invigorating weekend by the sea: at Seashell Cottage, a Sykes Cottages property in Deal, Kent.

 Getting there: Deal is 9 miles from Dover, off the A2.
 Direct trains run regularly from Charing Cross and Kings Cross in London.

 Seashell Cottage is in Deal’s conservation area, to the north of the town.
 It is about a 10-minute walk from Deal Castle, which I’ve posted about here, and six minutes from the main shopping area.
+Its precise location is a secret, until you book!

 Pin for later: